I am a nonfiction editor. I specialize in memoir, essays (critical and personal), and in spiritual life story writing.

 Editing is an empathetic act.
-My practice is to guide authors deeper into their work, so they can realize their vision and release it to the world.
-I gravitate to authors who are open, passionate and committed to transformation.
+An editor’s job is to guide you deeper into the work, so you can realize your vision and release it to the world.

 “A truly great editor will help writers to become the best possible version of themselves and free the writers to do their best work.
 Susan is a writer-editor who understands the importance of a mutually respectful editor / writer relationship.
 From the beginning I felt that she understood me at rare level and with that came safety in both making myself vulnerable and in taking my writing to the next level.
 Susan is pure joy to work with.
 She is engaged, professional, and skilful.
 She respects both writer and writing and her mentorship and editing skills are unsurpassed.
 Working with Susan Scott has been a profound and liberating experience.”